Christmas 2020 is going to look, at the very least, a little different.

 So what does it all mean for insurance brands?

-Ian Hughes, Consumer Intelligence’s Chief Executive says: “Clearly consumers are realistic about the challenges this Christmas is going to pose, but there’s also signs they’re going to be doing their best to enjoy the season.
+Ian Hughes, Consumer Intelligence’s CEO says: “Clearly consumers are realistic about the challenges this Christmas is going to pose, but there’s also signs they’re going to be doing their best to enjoy the season.

 “One thing we can see is that people will be travelling less and staying home more, and that’s good in terms of risk profile for both car insurance and home insurance.
 On the flip side, consumers are beginning to want something back as a result.